-The Manual has teamed up with Kisar Dhillon, a personal trainer based in Portland, Oregon, and his team at The Art Of Personal Training to bring you the third in a series of videos to help you ease into a strength training routine.
-You can do these exercises at the gym, at home, or even at work.
+The Manual has teamed up with Portland-based personal trainer, Kisar Dhillon, and his team at The Art of Personal Training to show us a basic strength training routine.
+These arm exercises are flexible and easy to complete at the gym, at home, or even at work.

-In this video, Peter Fuller, a trainer with over 15 years of experience, shows us how to properly do overhead presses.
-Though simple, these are the best arm exercises for men who are just starting out with a fitness routine.
-Fuller shows proper form, breathing technique and how to mix things up if you’re looking for an added challenge.
+In the video about, The Art of Personal Training’s lead personal trainer, Peter Fuller, shows us how to do an overhead press correctly.
+Fuller shows proper form, breathing technique, and how to mix things up if you’re looking for an added challenge.

 - Do not hold your breath.
-This will cause intra-abdominal pressure, or a Valsalva maneuver.
-This can result in seeing stars, passing out and even vomiting.
-In addition, you do not want to reverse your breathing because you will lose integrity in your core and surrounding muscles, which are usually activated when you are breathing correctly while moving a resistance load.
+This will cause intra-abdominal pressure, or a Valsalva maneuver, which can result in seeing stars, passing out, and even vomiting.
+In addition, you do not want to reverse your breathing because you will lose integrity in your core and surrounding muscles, which are usually activated when you are breathing correctly while moving with resistance.

 Ready?
 Let’s get sweating.